 10 Considerations Before Selecting CMMS

 There’s no one way to manage maintenance.
-Every industry, company and department has individualised needs.
+Every industry, company and department has individualized needs.
 For example, the terminology, compliance standards and daily processes of a manufacturer are very different from a healthcare facility.
-Consider all the aspects of business that are individual to your organisation, and how you might want to expand or scale back in the future.
+Consider all the aspects of business that are individual to your organization, and how you might want to expand or scale back in the future.

 2. Cost Transparency